HALT: 4 Common Early Sobriety Triggers That Slip People Up

 How substances and lifestyle have a rebound effect on us

-There is no one easy solution to the anger trigger as there is to the Hunger trigger.
-But drinking never did make the anger go away, it most likely inflamed it more and left the problem unsolved.
-So if anger is a trigger for you please read the following posts from our Boozemusings blog, written by three different people in different stages of living life alcohol-free, who have found solutions that worked for them.
+If anger is a trigger for you, please read the next posts from our Boozemusings blog.
+These posts are written by three different people.
+They are in different stages of living life alcohol-free and have found solutions that worked for them.

-Anger Management in Early Sobriety โ€“ Facing Your Feelings Alcohol-Free
+Anger Management in Early Sobriety – Facing Your Feelings Alcohol-Free

 Diffusing the A in HALT or How to Stop Drinking AT people

-Not My Circus Not My Monkeys โ€“ How to Stop Drinking at the Problems of the World
+Not My Circus Not My Monkeys – How to Stop Drinking at the Problems of the World

-BREATHE: I use breath to help calm my racing mind or emotional distress.
+And BREATHE: I use breath to help calm my racing mind or emotional distress.
 I breathe in what I need and breathe out what I don’t need.
 Breathe in slowly through the nose, hold, then breathe out through the mouth.
 Do this in a rhythm that suits you.
 I choose exactly what I need, in that moment of time.

 Breath in Hope – Breath out Despair